nhungineer/navietta/replit.md

 Navietta is a travel transit application that helps users find optimal layover recommendations between flights.
 The application uses AI (Anthropic Claude 4.0 Sonnet) to analyze flight details and user preferences to generate personalized transit options with transparent, step-by-step reasoning.
 It follows a 4-screen wizard flow where users input flight information, set preferences, and receive AI-generated recommendations with detailed timelines and trade-off analysis.

-## Recent Changes (August 14, 2025)
+## Recent Changes (August 18, 2025)

-- ✅ Implemented unified Claude service for seamless conversation experience between initial recommendations and follow-up chat
-- ✅ Fixed chat system to use contextual AI responses with full travel session data instead of generic responses
-- ✅ Added conversation history tracking for better follow-up discussions with context awareness
-- ✅ Enhanced markdown rendering in chat responses with proper formatting for bold text, lists, and typography
-- ✅ Added preprocessing to convert bullet point characters to proper markdown lists for better readability
-- ✅ Optimized chat response spacing and styling for improved user experience
-- ✅ Fixed timeline display to show start times only (HH:MM format) instead of duration ranges
-- ✅ Improved chat bullet point spacing with tighter line height and reduced list spacing
-- ✅ Added explicit Claude prompt instructions for consistent time formatting across all responses
+- ✅ Successfully completed schema migration from single-stop to multi-stop structure
+- ✅ Fixed all TypeScript errors across mockClaude.ts, claude.ts, and Preferences.tsx
+- ✅ Updated FlightDetails schema to support multiple stops with location, arrival time, and date
+- ✅ Removed deprecated `nextStop`, `nextStopTime`, and `transportMode` properties
+- ✅ Enhanced AI services to use new stops array structure for recommendations
+- ✅ Fixed Preferences page to display first stop information correctly
+- ✅ Resolved all LSP diagnostics and syntax errors from schema migration
+- ✅ Application now running successfully with new multi-stop architecture

 # User Preferences